-Note: Restoration of a disk group configuration requires that the same physical disks are used as were configured in the disk group when the backup was taken.
+Note: To restore a disk group configuration, you must use the same physical disks that were configured in the disk group when you took the backup.

-See "Backing up a disk group configuration" on page 99.
+See "Backing up a disk group configuration" on page 103.

-See "Restoring a disk group configuration" on page 100.
+See "Restoring a disk group configuration" on page 104.